yashap/parker/README.md

   - Ensure XCode is installed, with command line tools (necessary for running iOS Simulator)
   - Ensure you can open a simulated iPhone with Simulator, and it starts up properly

-After this, you can try running `yarn post-sync && yarn generate && yarn format && yarn lint && yarn test` to ensure everything works, before proceeding to `Dev Workflows` (below).
+After this, you can try running `yarn build-migrate && yarn generate && yarn format && yarn lint && yarn test` to ensure everything works, before proceeding to `Dev Workflows` (below).

 ## Dev Workflows